taylorking/teletalk/README.md

 # Teletalk

 ### What this is
 This is a little node thing that will run and pipe output from your telegram bot to say on mac.
-This could easily be ported to something like speak on linux..
+This could easily be ported to something like espeak on linux..
 All you need to do is change command = "say -v " to command = "espeak ... whatever"

 ### Usage
 Create a voices .json